 Routines make me happy.
 Having a routine that you stick to make the day get off to a good start and can give you a fresh perspective for the day ahead.

-Routines bring a comfort and a sense of peace even on the hard days.
+Routines bring comfort and a sense of peace even on the hard days.

 1. Get up with your alarm

-The “Just five more minutes” trap can be disastrous.
-Five more minutes can easily turn into an extra half hour if you are not careful.
-I speak from experience.
-Once you allow yourself to drift of to sleep again you feel more groggy than you would have if you had gotten out of bed with the first alarm.
-Then your whole routine for the morning is rushed or thrown off.
+If you allow yourself to drift off to sleep again you feel more groggy than you would have if you had gotten out of bed with the first alarm.
+The result?
+Your morning routine may be rushed or thrown off.

 2. Make time for God

 Making time for God first thing in the morning is something that I can not emphasize more.
-Taking a few minutes before the feet of our Father is key no matter how rested or tired we are.
+A few minutes before the feet of our Father is key no matter how rested or tired we are.

-In some stages of life it has been a quick prayer while I start getting ready and practicing a verse.
+In some stages of life, it has been a quick prayer while I start getting ready and practicing a verse.
 I’ve had other times in life where I was able to sit down a spend a good chunk of time with my Heavenly Papa first off.
-In those bust moments in life I took what I could get, then found a bit of time again later in the day.
+Embrace each season as it comes.

 3. Do your hair

-I have found that as long as my hair is pulled back in a pony tail or up in a bun (normally with a flexi clip) that I feel more put together.
+I have found that as long as my hair is pulled back in a ponytail or up in a bun (normally with a Flexi Clip) that I feel more put together.
 I can focus on what I need to do and proceed with the day.
-Later on I throw on cloths or shower but that simple act of getting my hair out of my face is a life saver!
+Later on, I throw on clothes or shower but that simple act of getting my hair out of my face is a lifesaver!

 4. Have something to drink

-Just a few minutes of stretching can loosen your joints that may have gotten stiff overnight.
+Take a few minutes to stretch each morning and loosen those joints that became stiff overnight.
 It can also help wake you up a bit!